 Please do not expect this to be the case – these success stories are rare – and even if they do result in 1000’s of entrants, they will be of little use to the company -_ I’ll explain why shortly._

-In this article I’ll talk about the five biggest and most frequent mistakes I see marketers make when running a Facebook contest and how to avoid them.
+In this article I’ll talk about the five biggest and most frequent mistakes I see marketers make when they don’t know how to run a sweepstakes or other types of Facebook Contests and how to avoid them.
 Let’s get started!

 1. Giving Away an IPad